-Product line/ product Description Primary species Anti-infectives Clavamox / Synulox A broad-spectrum antibiotic and the first and only potentiated penicillin approved for use in dogs and cats Cats, dogs Convenia Anti-infective for the treatment of common bacterial skin infections that provides a course of treatment in a single injection Cats, dogs Vaccines Vanguard® L4 (4-way Lepto) Compatible with the Vanguard line and helps protect against leptospirosis caused by Leptospira canicola , L. grippotyphosa , L. icterohaemorrhagiae and L. pomona Dogs Vanguard line Aids in preventing canine distemper caused by canine distemper virus, infectious canine hepatitis caused by canine adenovirus type 1, respiratory disease caused by canine adenovirus type 2, canine parainfluenza caused by canine parainfluenza virus and canine parvoviral enteritis caused by canine parvovirus Dogs Parasiticides Revolution / Stronghold An antiparasitic for protection against fleas, heartworm and ear mites in cats and dogs; canine sarcoptic mites and American ticks for dogs and roundworms and hookworms for cats Cats, dogs ProHeart Aids in preventing heartworm infestation Dogs Other Cerenia An oral or injectable medication that prevents vomiting due to motion sickness in dogs Dogs Rimadyl For the relief of pain and inflammation associated with osteoarthritis and for the control of postoperative pain associated with soft tissue and orthopedic surgeries Dogs
+Product line / product Description Primary species Anti-infectives Clavamox / Synulox A broad-spectrum antibiotic and the first and only potentiated penicillin approved for use in dogs and cats Cats, dogs Convenia Anti-infective for the treatment of common bacterial skin infections that provides a course of treatment in a single injection Cats, dogs Vaccines Vanguard ® L4 (4-way Lepto) Compatible with the Vanguard line and helps protect against leptospirosis caused by Leptospira canicola, L. grippotyphosa, L. icterohaemorrhagiae and L. pomona Dogs Vanguard line Aids in preventing canine distemper caused by canine distemper virus, infectious canine hepatitis caused by canine adenovirus type 1, respiratory disease caused by canine adenovirus type 2, canine parainfluenza caused by canine parainfluenza virus and canine parvoviral enteritis caused by canine parvovirus Dogs Parasiticides Revolution / Stronghold An antiparasitic for protection against fleas, heartworm disease and ear mites in cats and dogs; canine sarcoptic mites and American dog tick and roundworms and hookworms for cats Cats, dogs ProHeart Prevents heartworm infestation; also for treatment of existing larval and adult hookworm infections Dogs Other Cerenia A medication that prevents and treats acute vomiting in dogs, treats acute vomiting in cats and prevents vomiting due to motion sickness in dogs Cats, dogs Rimadyl For the relief of pain and inflammation associated with osteoarthritis and for the control of postoperative pain associated with soft tissue and orthopedic surgeries Dogs